bbauska/UC-Davis-JS-Basics/readme.md

   alt="Example, Remove Extra Children." />
 </p>

-What we're going to do is we're going to remove the extra images as the new images come in.
-What we'll do is we'll say, okay, container, you have children, the children of the container are the images, and if I have more than two images, if children.length is greater than two, I'm going to remove the first one in that container, the bottom image, I'm going to remove the one from the very bottom of that list, which is not showing anyway, it's at the bottom of the stack and it's not going to be seen anyway.
+What we&apos;re going to do is we&apos;re going to remove the extra images as the new images come in.
+What we&apos;ll do is we&apos;ll say, okay, container, you have children, the children of the container are the images, and if I have more than two images, if children.length is greater than two, I&apos;m going to remove the first one in that container, the bottom image, I&apos;m going to remove the one from the very bottom of that list, which is not showing anyway, it&apos;s at the bottom of the stack and it&apos;s not going to be seen anyway.

-That means you'll have one image, and then you'll put another image on top, and as soon as you click next and add a third image, then the one at the very bottom of the list will go away, so that you never have more than two in the list, and I think that that makes the script a little bit better, keeps our DOM a little bit cleaner because we're not continuing to add more and more elements every time somebody clicks the link for next.
+That means you&apos;ll have one image, and then you&apos;ll put another image on top, and as soon as you click next and add a third image, then the one at the very bottom of the list will go away, so that you never have more than two in the list, and I think that that makes the script a little bit better, keeps our DOM a little bit cleaner because we&apos;re not continuing to add more and more elements every time somebody clicks the link for next.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 563. check if > 2 children images (312) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->